-You are required to complete at least one internship of 112.5 total hours.
-You may work with an organization of your choice, selecting the visual or performing arts, or explore other areas within the non-profit or for-profit sectors.
+The Internship is a formal two-credit course that all ARAD students are required to take.
+The internship requires a minimum of 75 hours working with an organization of their choice, selecting the visual or performing arts, or explore other areas within the non-profit or for-profit sectors.

-The Professional Development Coordinator works closely with students, advising on areas of individual interest, navigating the application process, registration, and tracking eventual placements.
-While the program does not place students in internships, the Professional Development Coordinator maintains ongoing communication with organizations and alumni to facilitate potential connections and opportunities.
+The Internship course instructor works closely with students, advising on areas of individual interest, navigating the application process, registration, and tracking eventual placements.
+While the program does not place students in internships, instructor maintains ongoing communication with organizations and alumni to facilitate potential connections and opportunities.

 Interns may not displace regular employees, per the Department of Labor's website.

-The internship is an excellent way to network, improve your professional skills, and develop a career strategy in your area of interest.
-You may work with an organization of your choice, selecting the visual or performing arts, or explore an entirely new area within the non-profit, profit, public, or private sectors.
+The internship is an excellent way to network with potential employers, improve professional skills, and develop a career strategy.
+Students may work with an organization of their choice, selecting the visual or performing arts, or explore an entirely new area within the non-profit, profit, public, or private sectors.
 Internships should be supervised by a professional, full-time employee at the chosen organization and provide meaningful opportunities for direct mentorship.

 Interns may not displace regular employees, per the Department of Labor’s website.

-Once you secure your internship, contact the Professional Development Coordinator who will walk you through the steps for registration and getting all of the required program paperwork on file.
-Note, you must submit the Internship Agreement form before starting the internship.
+Once an internship is secured, contact Internship instructor who will walk you through the steps for registration and getting all of the required program paperwork on file.

 Students in our program are regularly offered highly competitive internships across a variety of large and community-based organizations.
 A sampling of recent host organizations include: